 Who named Walmer?

-Perhaps the most famous holder of this title was the Duke of Wellington who died in 1852 shortly before the erven comprising the farm “Welbedacht” were put up for sale on 1st September 1853.
-The area was then laid out and on 8 March 1855 it was resolved to sell 400 plots by public auction.
+The area was then laid out and on 8th March 1855 it was resolved to sell 400 plots by public auction.
 A number of stands were also reserved for the Dutch Reformed Church and the Anglican Church.
 The village plan included wide streets and a plentiful supply of water.
 By June, 200 plots had been sold.

 Separate municipal status

-From 1881 Walmer was run on the lines of a Village Management Board but on 22 April 1899, the Village was awarded separate municipal status while its residential character, spacious residential plots and attractive dwellings attracted both families with young children and the elderly.
-In 1899, it became a municipality.
+It was its residential character, spacious residential plots and attractive dwellings that attracted both families with young children and the elderly.
 In adopting the aloe as the seal and crest of the town, a monumental blunder was almost committed.
 When a Mr. Ramsay-Denning submitted the design for adoption by the Council, some eagle-eyed Councillor noted that the aloe depicted was in fact an American aloe and not a South African one, the design was hastily amended and the new design adopted.

 Mr William Alcock achieved two firsts.
 He was appointed mayor of Walmer and a member of the Walmer Management Board.
 Furthermore, he was the first person to own a motor car in Port Elizabeth; this car was a 4.5hp Benz Velo which took 15 hours to ride to Grahamstown.

 During June 1903, the form of Smith and Dewar surveyed the Walmer Commonage.
 The object was to identify areas to be set aside for public parks, recreation grounds and burial grounds; areas which needed to be protected from the drifting sands and enclosed were also identified.